What is Marketing Mix Modeling? The Future of Marketing Measurement

 Marketing mix modeling vs marketing attribution: What’s the difference?

-Multi-touch attribution
+Marketing attribution

-Pros of marketing attribution:
+Pros of Marketing Attribution

 Marketing mix modeling